usnistgov/OSCAL/source/includes/schema/_profileJSON.md

 Use `"controlId"` or `"subcontrolId"` to indicate the scope of alteration.

-It is an error for two `"alteration"` names to apply to the same control or subcontrol.
+It is an error for two `"alterations"` names to apply to the same control or subcontrol.
 In practice, multiple alterations can be applied (together), but it creates confusion.

 At present, no provision is made for altering many controls at once (for example, to systematically remove properties or add global properties); extending this name to match multiple control IDs could provide for this.